With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every several months, depending on the type you use.
+Furnace filters must be changed every few months, depending on the type you use.

-Not sure when you last checked yours?
-Take it out and angle it toward the light.
+Unsure when you last checked yours?
+Remove it and hold it up to the light.
 If you can’t see light through it, get a new one.

 3. Clean the Inside